-Disaster recovery resources may be available from the federal government when there is a large scale emergency or disaster.
-Examples of large scale emergencies are Hurricane Katrina and the winter storms of February 2021 ans 2023 in Austin.
+Disaster recovery resources may be available from the federal government when there is a large-scale emergency or disaster.
+Examples of large-scale emergencies include Hurricane Harvey and the winter storms of February 2021 and 2023 in Austin.

 Individual and Household Assistance

 FEMA’s Individuals and Households Program (IHP) provides financial assistance and direct services to eligible individuals and households affected by a disaster, who have uninsured or underinsured necessary expenses and serious needs.
 Learn more about FEMA Individual and Household Assistance.

 The U.S. Small Business Administration (SBA) provides low-interest disaster loans to help businesses and homeowners recover from declared disasters.
 Businesses of all sizes located in declared disaster areas, private nonprofit organizations, homeowners, and renters affected by declared disasters, including civil unrest and natural disasters such as hurricanes, flooding, and wildfires may qualify.
 Learn more about the types of disaster loans and how to apply.